tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 5. Do the same thing for the other threshold, trying out different scales.
 For an explanation why You'd want two different scales, see the top of [this article](https://utopia.fyi/blog/designing-with-fluid-type-scales/).

 This one's especially iterative (messy) because there are so many moving parts.
+It's a whole scale of things, after all.
 Many moving parts can overwhelm a brain like mine, so I gave it a hand and simplified the process.

 Here's where I found myself some weeks ago: